 Droege is a cultural producer and artist, and arts consultant.
 Her work moves between social practice and curatorial ventures.
 Droege holds a BFA from the School of the Art Institute of Chicago and an MFA from Cranbrook Academy of the Arts.
 She recently left her roles in academia — as an Assistant Professor at AI Pittsburgh and Adjunct Professor at Carnegie Mellon University -- to launch CDCP.
 Her work has been written about in the New York Times, Quartz, Next Pittsburgh, Pittsburgh Post Gazette, and Temporary Art Review.
 Recent exhibitions include: Space Gallery, Pittsburgh; Threewalls, Chicago; Museum of Contemporary Art, Detroit; Passerby, Los Angeles; and Chatham University, Pittsburgh.

-Hattori has a BFA from the Rhode Island School of Design with a degree in Painting.
-Eriko’s four years at RISD gave her great knowledge on the operations of the contemporary art world and exposed her to a wide array of artists who are practicing on a national and global level.
-Since graduating, Eriko has established one-on-one connections with artists in New York, NY, New Orleans, LA, and Pittsburgh, PA by working as their assistants.
+Hattori is an artist and communications coordinator with a BFA in Painting from the Rhode Island School of Design.
+Hattori’s four years at RISD gave her great knowledge on the operations of the contemporary art world and exposed her to a wide array of artists who are practicing on a national and global level.
+She recently had a show in Brooklyn and has exhibited work in Pittsburgh, New York, New Orleans, and Providence, RI.

 Chief Buzz Maker